 The membership year runs from the 1st November to 31st October and application is online via the website.
 If you join and are unable to complete your mower build before the end of that year's racing calendar, you may extend your membership to the end of the following season.
 This is limited to Full and Joint Memberships only and can be carried forward for one season only.
-Members will receive an electronic copy of the current handbook, a membership card and access to the member-only area of the website.
-There are six levels of membership which may be upgraded where applicable:
+Members will receive an electronic copy of the current handbook and a membership card.
+There are four levels of membership which may be upgraded where applicable: